sheikmca/MineSweeper/README.md

 ## 📃 License

-This project is licensed under MIT - feel free to fork and customize.
+Feel free to fork and customize.

 ---